mbhagwan/mbhagwan/README.md

 IT Professional
 ------------

-I'm a life-long learner and love working with data!
+I'm passionate about lifelong learning and thrive on uncovering insights through data!

 * 🌍  I'm based in Singapore
 * 🖥️  See my portfolio at [https://mbhagwan.github.io](http://mbhagwan.github.io)